What is a tracheostomy?

 How Long Does Tracheal Resection Take?Tracheal resection is a surgical procedure of the windpipe.
 The procedure involves removing a part of the windpipe and stitching back the remaining part.
 Tracheal resection is most commonly performed in cases of cancers involving the windpipe or secondary to injury or sometimes after an incision in the windpipe made to relieve an obstruction to breathing (tracheostomy).
 Tracheal resection is performed when there is significant narrowing in the windpipe.

-TracheostomyA tracheostomy is a surgically created opening in the neck leading directly to the trachea (the breathing tube).
-It is maintained open with a hollow tube called a tracheostomy tube.
-Tracheostomies are used to:
+TracheostomyA tracheostomy is a surgical procedure that creates an opening in the neck leading directly to the trachea (the breathing tube).
+It is kept open with a hollow tube called a tracheostomy tube.
+Tracheostomies are used to bypass an obstructed airway, remove airway secretions, and deliver oxygen to the lungs.
+Tracheostomy care after the procedure will include suctioning of the trachea, and changing and cleaning the tube.

 Trauma/First Aid QuizWhat should be in your first-aid kit?
 Take this quiz to understand trauma and learn the truth about how to administer first aid.